-We have to admit, the first moment when we walked into naturist camping Quinta Do Maral was something many might call… ehm… a bit awkward.
+We have to admit, the first moment when we walked into naturist campsite Quinta Do Maral was something many might call… ehm… a bit awkward.
 We had parked our car, walked to the reception, and in the distance, we spotted a group of about 25 naked people.
 Nothing particularly strange for a naturist place, except that all of them were in an intimate embrace.

 There is a reason why we didn’t mention this in our review of Quinta Do Maral last week.
-This was not just a regular Saturday afternoon at the camping.
+This was not just a regular Saturday afternoon at the campsite.
 We had arrived at Naturalis 2019.
 Several hours late, which explains why all the others had already started their weekend full of yoga, mindfulness, inner growth, and of course naturism.
 What we had seen was nothing else than an exercise about body energy.

 What is Naturalis?